MarkosKon/compare-object-field/README.md

 ### 4. Filtering arrays of objects (another way)

 In this example, we have a **filter group** which is an object that can have filters or other filter groups as children.
 The filter group also defines if all it's children must be true or just one (AND, OR).
+Consider the following "filter group":

 ```js
 // We want Xiaomi or Samsung phones that cost under 200.